 At the 2017 Scotland Food & Drink Excellence Awards we were delighted and honoured to win the Environmental Sustainability Award.

 We hope you'll agree that our past actions demonstrate our commitment however we believe more can be done - and we intend to do it.
 That's why we have set ourselves firm targets for future improvements.
-For example by the end of 2017 we aim to cut our waste generation yet further - by 68% versus the 2006 baseline.

 Watch this space!